iamvaibhav-hue/module-1-c-and-asm/README.md

 </p>

 ```
-NOTE : You are not expected to understand all the details of Assembly.
-We have
+NOTE : We do not expect you to understand all the details of Assembly.
+We have two modules
-       2 modules (Reverse Enginnering and Binary Exploitation) which will deal
-       with them in greater depth.
-This week's content is just aimed at giving
+       [Reverse Engineering and Binary Exploitation] to deal with them in greater depth.
-       you a taste of what's comping up next.
+       This week's content aims to teach you just the very basics.
 ```

 ### Introductory Videos